-Let’s face it, we could all be better at not wasting energy in our homes each day, here are some tips to help you out.
+Let’s face it, we could all be better at not wasting energy in our homes each day.
+Here are some tips to help you save energy each day.

 If you’ve made the environmentally friendly decision of having a home solar system installed, you’ve already gone a long way in preventing wasting energy.
+Solar power is one of the best ways to save energy and cut down on your energy-related costs.
 Of course, having solar panels doesn’t automatically mean energy isn’t being wasted.
 Read below to find out how you’re wasting energy in the home, and how you can save money and the environment by eliminating the most common – and easily avoidable – wasteful activities.

 1. Not Programming Your Home’s Thermostat is Wasting Energy